Why use Secondary Sources?

 This guide is designed to help you locate and use secondary sources for Australian legal research.
 This includes bibliographies, dictionaries and encyclopaedias, commentary and journal articles.
-The guide is designed for students who are new to studying law.

-1. Consult bibliographies, legal dictionaries & encyclopaedias
+1. Consult legal dictionaries, encyclopaedias & bibliographies

 Legal dictionaries provide authoritative and detailed definitions of terms.
 They also place terms in their legal context.

-Legal encyclopaedias provide succinct summaries on the current state of the law.
-Encyclopaedias are arranged by subject.
-They include legislation and case law in support of their statements.
 Bibliographies provide a summary of available research on a topic.
 They contain references to key books, journal articles and case law on your topic.

 2. Read books & eBooks for context